ZinaWael/CAD-Mechanical-Design-Portfolio/README.md

 * **Side Motor Mount:** Modeled a rectangular box housing directly onto the side of the main cylinder to act as a holder for a servo motor.
 * **Base Holes and Smooth Edges:** Placed four alignment holes on the square base plate and used the fillet tool to create smooth transitions at the structural joints.

-## Project 4: 6-Axis Robotic Arm Components (Video-Guided Practice)
+## Project 4: 6-Axis Robotic Arm components (Video-Guided Practice)

 I am currently working through a 5-video industrial design playlist to model a complete articulated robotic arm.
 This section serves as a live progress log as I complete and export each individual component before final assembly.